icemanoozj/slate/source/includes/_tutorials.md

 Explanation of the sequence chart：

-1. Customer orders goods at merchant platform.
+1. Consumer orders goods at merchant platform.
 1. Merchant generates an order.
-1. Customer confirms the order.
+1. Consumer confirms the order.
-1. Optional.
-Merchant [acquire an access token](#1-5-get-an-access-token).
-This step is optional.
-If the merchant have an unexpired access_token al ready, This token can be used to make a API call.
-Please ignore step 4 and setp 5.
+1. Consumer authorize merchant to have open_id by request UMF [authorization url](#3-15-get-wechat-open_id)
 1. UMF returns the authorization page.
 1. The authorization page requests WeChat open_id.
 1. The WeChat returns the open_id of current WeChat user.